JamieBort/Learning-Directory/Algorithms/MergeSort/README.md

 * MergeSort_v1.js - The first version of the solution.

 * MergeSort_v2.js - The second version of the solution.
+Note: I am following the algorithm from https://en.wikipedia.org/wiki/Merge_sort#, specifically from https://en.wikipedia.org/wiki/Merge_sort#/media/File:Merge-sort-example-300px.gif

 * README.md - this file.